KillahPotatoes/KP-Ranks/README.md

 ## Changelog
 ### v2.0.2
 * Tweaked: Undefined arguments for calls replaced with empty arrays as arguments.
+* Tweaked: Usage of getter/setter functions in internal scripts.

 ### v2.0.1
 * Added: Getter/Setter and helpful functions, so content/mission creators can easily access the KP Ranks data.